Ramified and Unramified Motivic Multiple $t$-, $T$- and $S$-Values: Introduction

 \section{Introduction}

 Let $\N$ be the set of positive integers and $\N_0=\N\cup\{0\}$.
 For any $d\in\N$ and $(k_1,\dots,k_d)\in\N^d$ we define the \emph{multiple zeta values} (MZVs) by

-We need to impose the condition $k_d\ge 2$ to guarantee convergence and we call the composition $\bfk:=(k_1,\dots,k_d)$ \emph{admissible} in this case.
+We need to impose the condition $k_d\ge 2$ to guarantee convergence and we call the $d$-tuple of positive integers $\bfk:=(k_1,\dots,k_d)$ \emph{admissible} in this case.
 Conventionally, $d$ is called the \emph{depth} and $|\bfk|:=k_1+\cdots+k_d$ is called the \emph{weight}.

-MZVs and their higher level generalizations have played significant roles in both mathematics and physics in recent years due to their far-reaching connections with many areas such as algebra geometry, number theory, knot theory and theoretical physics (see e.g. \cite{Broadhurst1996,Brown2012,Deligne2010,SchlottererSt2012,Zhao2016}).
-At level two, we obtain the so-called \emph{Euler sums} (also called alternating MZVs) by introducing alternating signs on the numerators: for any $\eps_1,\dots,\eps_d=\pm1$,
+MZVs and their higher level generalizations, as an important class of periods in the sense of Kontsevich and Zagier, have played significant roles in both mathematics and physics in recent years due to their far-reaching connections with many areas such as algebra geometry, number theory, knot theory and theoretical physics (see e.g. \cite{Broadhurst1996,Brown2012,Deligne2010,DeligneGo2005,SchlottererSt2012,Zhao2016}).
+At level two, one can define the so-called \emph{Euler sums} (also called alternating MZVs) by introducing alternating signs on the numerators: for any $\eps_1,\dots,\eps_d=\pm1$,

 As a convention we put a bar on top of $k_j$ if the corresponding $\eps_j=-1$.
 For example, $\zeta(\bar1)=\zeta(1;-1)=-\log 2$.

 In the mid 1990s, Broadhurst \cite{Broadhurst1996a} already noticed that some of the Euler sums actually lie in the $\Q$-span $\MZV$ of MZVs, and he called these values honorary MZVs.
 Such a phenomenon is very interesting because it reflects the important Galois descent structure studied recently by Glanois in her thesis \cite{Glanois2015,Glanois2016}.
 Following her terminology, we call such values unramified.